-Centennial is an alternative high school that features a learning environment based on self-empowerment.
-Centennial’s goals are three-fold:
+Centennial High School is an alternative high school that features a learning environment based on self-empowerment in which staff and teachers work to help students:

-- To assist students in developing the life skills necessary to increase self-esteem and self-confidence and to achieve success in an educational setting;
+- Develop the life skills necessary to increase self-esteem and self-confidence and to achieve success in an educational setting

-- To help students develop the skills and attitudes needed to succeed in their home high schools.
+- Develop the skills and attitudes needed to succeed in their home high schools

-- Courses and content parallel the curriculum offered at the district’s comprehensive high schools and meet required district and state standards.
+Courses and content parallel the standards-based curriculum offered at the district’s comprehensive high schools and meet required district and state standards.

 - Roads Scholar Program: This academic, experiential class engages students in school work and travels to various places where students interact with people, perform service learning projects, and return to make presentations to the Fort Collins community.